 This process of creation has allowed him to better understand and minimise the impact that he has when creating objects.
 An attitude of environmentally-conscious respect and responsibility has been carried the whole way through the project, from the conception of ideas, material decisions and manufacturing tools, all the way through to the finished object.

-To communicate these principles to his audience, Byron has focused on creating high-quality, aesthetically rich objects that deliberately blur the lines between art and design.
+To communicate these principles to his audience, he has focused on creating high-quality, aesthetically rich objects that deliberately blur the lines between art and design.
 He has concentrated his efforts to occupy the overlapping arenas of both the gallery and the home, exhibiting objects that both challenge and defy today’s perception of function, sustainability and aesthetics.

-It is Byron’s ambition to treat wastefulness as an opportunity.
+It is his ambition to treat wastefulness as an opportunity.
 He wants to change the way in which he views unwanted materials – seeing their potential as a viable source of raw materials, and giving them value and the weight of innovation instead of viewing them as a problem to be solved.

 The primary step is to dehydrate the plasterboard in the oven at 150 degrees celsius for about 3 hours.
 This removes all the water from the board.